mahmoud-hanouneh/CarsTrade-e-commerce-React-Firebase/README.md

 [![Product Name Screen Shot][product-screenshot]](https://e-commerce-react-firebase.vercel.app)

 I designed and created this cars online retailing application using React.js and Firebase from A to Z.
-CarsTrade is an online cars trade application which offers you the ability to post your selling/renting car advertisment.
+CarsTrade is an online cars trade application that let you post your selling or renting car advertisment.

 <p align="right">(<a href="#top">back to top</a>)</p>